Dogman (2023 film)

-Dogman is a 2023 English-language French action thriller film written and directed by Luc Besson and starring Caleb Landry Jones, Jojo T. Gibbs, Christopher Denham, John Charles Aguilar and Grace Palma.
+Dogman is a 2023 English-language French action thriller film written and directed by Luc Besson and starring Caleb Landry Jones, Jojo T. Gibbs, Christopher Denham, John Charles Aguilar, and Grace Palma.
 Set in New Jersey, it depicts a man who was abused by his father and loves dogs.

 Dogman was selected to compete for the Golden Lion at the 80th Venice International Film Festival, where it premiered on 31 August 2023.
 It was released in France on 27 September 2023.
-The film received generally mixed reviews from critics.
+Critical reception was mixed among the press, but considerably more favorable among audiences.

 Plot

-Doug is arrested in New Jersey while driving a truck full of dogs.

-Evelyn, a psychiatrist, is sent to the police station to interrogate him.
-Through flashbacks he tells the story of his life.
-First, as a child victim of his father's violence to the point of having lost the use of his legs; his brief time in a juvenile institution where he falls in love with his theatre teacher, Salma, who introduces Shakespeare to him (he later states that he knows all the playwright's plays by heart); then as the master of numerous dogs helping him steal jewellery and precious objects as well as protect people in need.
-Doug also reveals he has performed weekly as a drag queen in a cabaret act.